 A: Not really.
 Buying an adaptor off the Net or mail order can cost you up to $30.
 But there's a way around that.
 Basically, the only main difference between SFC and SNES cartridges (besides basic design) is that SNES cartridges have two slots on the back where they fit inside your console.
 Open the flap of your console and look inside.
 Notice those tabs?
 These tabs are what the slots fit around when the cartridge is inserted.
 These crummy little tabs are the only thing stopping you from playing your SFC game.
 The plastic tabs serve no real functioning purpose other than to prevent you from inserting the SFC cartridge.
 With a pair of pliers, you can bust these tabs out with a bit of strength.
 Somebody told me that he used gardening shears to cut them out.
 Whatever works, I guess.
 The only thing you need to be careful about is getting crazy and accidentally damaging the actual cartridge slot.
 I had no real problem with this operation.
 However, It is entirely your decision if you wish to use an adaptor.
 If you want to avoid voiding your warranty, you may want to buy an adaptor.
 All that these do is just extend the cartridge slot.
 Another good thing about an adaptor is that you can take it with you when you bring your SFC game(s) to your friend's house to play it on his/her SNES.
 This way you won't have to bust his/her tabs out or bring your own modified SNES along with you.
 (I have to bring my modified SNES over to my friends' houses to play my SFC games there.
 Fortunately this doesn't happen too often.)

 Another thing: I have heard from people who have used a soldering iron to melt grooves into their Super Famicom games.
 Don't do this!
 It's much better just to bust out the tabs from your console.
-The only practical reason for doing this is if you are running a video game rental store.
-Remember: SNES consoles are pretty cheap these days, and it's much easier (and probably cheaper) to replace your SNES than it would be to replace your new SFC cartridge.
+The only practical reason for melting grooves into cartridges is if you are running a video game rental store (I saw one store that did this).

-However, if you must have a converter, I suggest that you try buying one on either eBay or at Lik-Sang.
+However, if you must have a converter, I suggest that you try buying one on either eBay or elsewhere on the Web.

 Please, don't e-mail me with requests for specific games.
 The Anime Super Famicom Web Resource Center is not a business that sells games, nor is it a service that finds imports for you.
 And I'm not the kind of guy who sells or trades his own games.
 When I buy a game, it's mine to keep.
-I've bought import SFC games from import gaming sites like Buyrite, GameNest and YOKOM.
-Once upon a time, both GameNest and YOKOM were private side-businesses on the Internet that sold anime games and other imports at fair prices.
-Unfortunately, they are now only a nostalgic memory for those who once did business with them.
-But most of my import games I have bought in Japan.
+If you want to know where I've bought my games, most of my import games I have bought in Japan.

 A: This is something you must always be careful about when deciding on buying a Japanese import game.
 The reviews on the Anime Super Famicom page will indicate whether the game requires Japanese reading ability in order to play it.
 Your best source of English translations/walkthroughs for popular Super Famicom games is GameFaqs.com.
 More than likely, you can find what you're looking for there.
-If you are looking for a game that is not listed there, I think your best bet is to post a message to rec.arts.anime.games, alt.games.video.import.japanese, or possibly also fj.rec.games.video.home.superfamicom (although this one is primarily meant for discussions in Japanese).
-Ask about the game, and there might be somebody who knows what you are talking about.
-I've done this several times, and I've had no problems with getting replies.
-The same people would probably also know how to play the game, so they can supply you with instructions.
+You can also search for gameplay videos on Youtube and see for yourself.

 For those of you who don't know what ROMs are, they are games you can download onto your computer and play with an emulator like ZSNES or SNES9X.
 Basically, emulators allow you to (somewhat) play SNES/SFC games on your computer.
 But I stress that no matter what country you live in, it is illegal to have a ROM of a game that you have not paid for.
 These emulated games are kinda nice, but they are in no way a true substitute for the real cartridge game.
-Personally, I think they're boring and not worth much time playing.
-They tend to be glitchy with video and sound being messed up, and they are not as fun as the real thing.
+Emulation can still tend to be glitchy with video and sound being messed up, and they are not as satisfying to play as the real thing.
 I use them for screen captures of the games I review on this page.

 A: Yes, there was a use for this mysterious expansion port, at least in Japan.
 There is a peripheral called the Satellaview that plugged into this expansion port, and the Super famicom rode piggyback on top of it.
 This device allowed players to download games through satellite signals at certain times of the day and save them to small Game Boy-style cartridges.
 Apparently there was an exclusive 16-bit version of the original Zelda game that could be played on the Super Famicom!
 You can find good sources of information on the Satellaview by doing a search on Google.